Getting to King George Hospital

 Blue badge holders

-If you are a blue badge holder, you can park for free in the dedicated car parks by the main entrance and near the Treatment Centre.
+Blue Badge Holders can park for free in the dedicated disabled parking areas by the main entrance and near the Treatment Centre.
 You must pay to park elsewhere.

 Wards at King George Hospital